maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 You should see all three nodes with a "running" status.

+> [!TIP]
+> **Checkpoint**: Verify that all three nodes are showing as "running" before continuing.
+This ensures your cluster is properly set up for the following steps.

 ## Connecting to the Cluster Using Ignite CLI

 Now we'll connect to our running cluster using Ignite's command-line interface (CLI).